debuggingfuture/geist/README.md

 Trust assumption.
 The demo use non-decentralized infrastructure cloudflare worker for deployment, however that is good trade-off given it is only preview but not public websites.
 That could be replace by D1 compatabilie techstack such as tableland.

+### Proof of Build

+- Using Next.js static websites as an example, we can gather fingerprint from the build (under `/out` directory)
+ - routes (`/route1` create route1.html)
+ - file hashes (CID via multiformat package as used by ipfs)

 redirect derypted ipfs hash

 gateway can be switched and site is immutable